You are here:

 - what criteria define quality work (participation in the development of learning goals and assessment criteria helps develop this)

-- how to compare and evaluate their own work against such criteria (peer and
+- how to compare and evaluate their own work against such criteria (peer and self-assessment help develop this).

 Assessment-capable students can also provide better information to teachers.
 Better student feedback gives teachers a clearer picture of students’ learning needs and enables more personalised development of next teaching and learning steps.